-Established in 1980 as a committee, the mission of the Women in the Legal Profession Section (WILP) is to promote and enhance women lawyers professionally, personally, and within their community.
-WILP provides members with the opportunity to connect and interact with other female legal professionals, thus offering support, growth and synergy.
+Established in 1980 as a committee, the mission of the Women in the Legal Profession Section (WILP) is to promote and enhance women in the legal field professionally, personally, and within their community.
+WILP provides members with the opportunity to connect and interact with other female legal professionals, thus offering support, growth, and synergy.

 The Women in Legal Profession (WILP) Section is offers scholarships to law students who have committed to an internship (paid or unpaid) at a non-profit or other qualified organization in the St. Louis metropolitan area for a minimum of eight weeks each summer.
 Preference is given to applicants who, as part of their internship, will address legal issues that affect women, including internships that involve domestic violence, gender fairness, child custody and similar issues.

 Each year when applications are received, the decision is difficult as all applicants are standouts!
 The scholarship recipient for 2017 is Emilee Bramstedt.

 The deadline to submit the Scholarship Application and the required documentation is announced each year in the weekly e-Newsletter and on this web page.

 Our annual suit drive is always a huge success.
 We receive an enormous number of gently-used men’s and women’s suits and other professional clothing which are then donated to Midwest Dress for Success to assist men and women who are seeking employment but might not have the funds necessary to purchase professional clothing.